HACC2018/ohia.ai/client/README.md

     ```
     open ./client/src-cordova/platforms/ios/ohia.ai.xcworkspace/
     ```
+1. Change to the Legacy Build System, since Xcode 10 has issues with the New Build System: https://stackoverflow.com/questions/53050108/xcode-10-how-to-switch-to-old-build-system.
 1. Connect your phone via USB to your Mac.
 Ensure that you see the charge signal next to the battery on your device, and that Xcode recognizes your device (see below that the device is recognized).
     ![alt change_device](https://s3-us-west-2.amazonaws.com/ohia.ai/README/change_device.png)
 1. In Xcode, with the project workspace now open, select your device in the top left-hand corner (as in the image above).